 to YOUR behavior.
 You’re no doubt upset at the evidence you’ve found and your dog can pick up on that, that is what causes him to slink

 away and cower, not a sense of remorse.
 Destructive behavior is often the result of no exercise and a lack of training.
 A dog who is

 secure in his place in your pack and has had adequate exercise is less likely to re-decorate your home while you’re away.
 If this behavior

-continues after training and exercise have been provided, then your dog may have Separation Anxiety which often requires further training to overcome.
+continues after training and exercise have been provided, then your dog may have Separation Anxiety which often requires further training

 This is the dog who resource guards, snaps, snarls or bites when someone tries to take away

 something of value.
 A Kleenex may be a high value item to your dog.
 In general anything he has, and wants to keep is high value.
 If your dog

 is displaying this behavior, don’t wait, get help now!
 This is not a behavior that will go away on it’s own.
 “But he only growls around